GiulioFischietti/auth-assignment/docs.md

 </div>

 ### [5.2 Log In](52-login)
 In the log in we exploit SQL transaction to ensure consistency: when the user succesfully logs in, a session token is generated and it is saved in postgres session table.
-If such operation completes succesfully, the session token is returned to the user while being saved in redis cache for faster access (with a TTL equal to the life of the session token), when for example creating short lived tokens, which is by definition a much frequent operation.
+If such operation completes succesfully, the session token is returned to the user while being saved in redis cache for later faster access (with a TTL equal to the life of the session token).
+This is useful when for creating short lived tokens, which is by definition a much frequent operation than log in.

-If the insert in postgres fails, the whole operation rolls back, returning an error message to the user, to ensure consistency.
+If the insert in postgres fails, the whole operation rolls back, returning an error message to the user, ensuring consistency.

 <div align="center">
 <img src="./images/login.png" style="width: 75%; height: auto;" alt="Log In">
 </div>

 ### [5.3 Token](53-token)
-In this request the user asks for an access token, which allows it to access a specific protected service.
+In this request the user asks for an access token to access a specific protected service.

-First, its session token and service names must be validated: first, they are searched in the Redis database, if they're not available they are searched in the postgres db (service names are found in the service registry table, while session tokens in the session table) the auth service generates an access token which is returned to the user.
+First, its session token and service names must be validated: then, they are searched in the Redis database, then, if they're not available, they are searched in the postgres db (service names are found in the service registry table, while session tokens in the session table).
+Finally, the auth service generates an access token which is returned to the user.
 If any information was found in postgres but not in redis, it is also copied in redis cache while the access token is returned to the user, for faster reads in the future.
 If session token/service name is not valid, obviously, an error is returned.